Welcome to R Community Bikes!

 Who We Are

-R Community Bikes is a grassroots, 501(c)3 organization that collects and repairs used bicycles for distribution, free of charge, to Rochester, NY's most needy children and adults.
+R Community Bikes is a grassroots, all-volunteer, 501(c)3 organization that collects and repairs used bicycles for distribution, free of charge, to the Rochester, NY area's most needy children and adults.
 Our mission is meeting the basic transportation needs of those in the community who depend on bikes for recreation as well as for transport to work, school, rehabilitation programs, and training sessions.
 For this segment of the population, both quality of life and the ability to participate in our community are greatly enhanced when our mission is achieved.
 R Community Bikes also provides a venue for the Rochester bicycling community to conduct educational programs relative to bicycle safety and maintenance.
-Click here to read our 2011 Annual Report.
+Click here to read our 2013 Annual Report.

 We are open to the public Monday through Saturday from 9:00 am to 1:00 pm at our warehouse at 226 Hudson Ave. (at the intersection with Woodbury Street).
 Bike give-aways take place only on Wednesdays and Saturdays at the warehouse beginning at 9:30 AM.
-In addition, on Wednesdays in the summer we conduct bike repairs at St. Joseph's House of Hospitality at 402 South Avenue.
+In addition, we perform bike repairs, free of charge, daily at the shop, and in the summer at four off-site locations (see Calendar for details).
 Our telephone number is 585-234-2008.

 We welcome donations of bikes, bike parts, tools and money to cover expenses such as spare parts.
 We are always in need of volunteers to serve as mechanics and a variety of other positions.
 We provide the necessary training.